 As a sidelight, the enigmatic coin was not the only item that came from deep levels in Illinois.
 In 1851, in Whiteside County, another well-drilling bit brought up from a sand stratum 120 feet

 deep two copper artifacts: What appears to be a hook, and a ring.
 Their age is thought to be the same as that of the coin - about 150,000 years old.

 1879, some Indiana archaeologists dug into an ancient burial mound at Brewersville, Indiana, and unearthed a human skeleton that measured nine feet eight inches in length.
 A mica

 necklace still hung around the giant's neck.
 The bones, which were stored in a grain mill, were swept away in the 1937 flood.26

-three persons.
+persons.
 The first was a huge being, the lower maxillary being large enough to pass over that of a living person, flesh and all.
-Mr. Stucky further said that the femur bone was
+Mr. Stucky further said that the femur bone was several inches

 Legend: Mrs. Alice Taylor recorded an interesting story of Pike County as follows: "My mother, Clarissa Brenton Laws' grandfather was George

-sounded his pick down and it sounded hollow; so they dug some more and found a metal casket with a skeleton between eight and nine feet long, with red hair and teeth
+sounded his pick down and it sounded hollow; so they dug some more and found a metal casket with a skeleton between eight and nine feet long, with red hair and teeth filled with gold.

 THE KOSSUTH GIANTS: